paypaldev/PayPal-React-Checkout-Sample/README.md

   <hr />
 </div>

-# PayPal React NPM Sample App
+# PayPal React Checkout Sample App

 This sample app shows how to add checkout payments to your React application using the [react-paypal-js npm](https://www.npmjs.com/package/@paypal/react-paypal-js) package.